 Rule R10: Avoid open-ended clauses.

-QVscribe checks for open-ended clauses and highlights instances in the quality analysis as shown in Figure 8.
+QVscribe checks for open-ended clauses and highlights instances in the quality analysis.
 Users can add to QVscribe’s default list of open-ended clause keywords via the QVscribe configuration window.

 Rule R11: Avoid superfluous infinitives.